Suppressions list

 Importing to Mailtrap

-Click Browse file to select the CSV file from your computer, or you can just drag and drop it into the Select file box.
+Click Browse file to select the CSV file from your computer or drag and drop it into the Select file box.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.